Filter bubble: By media companies

+Likewise, Jiang, T., Sun, Z., & Fu, S. (2025), also discuss how algorithmic affordances can contribute to creating filter bubble countermeasures.
+They aim to utilize them within the design of the program, in order to resolve this issue from within.
+They write, “Considering that algorithms are not directly visible to users, it is important for algorithmically curated information systems to incorporate algorithmic affordances into their interface design, so as to inform users how they can utilize the algorithms to achieve their goals (Shin & Park, 2019), (Jiang, T., Sun, Z., & Fu, S., 2025).
+This implies that it should not just be up to the individual user to try and use sources from a variety of perspectives but, the interfaces themselves should have countermeasures as well.

 In April 2017 news surfaced that Facebook, Mozilla, and Craigslist contributed to the majority of a $14M donation to CUNY's "News Integrity Initiative," poised at eliminating fake news and creating more honest news media.

 Later, in August, Mozilla, makers of the Firefox web browser, announced the formation of the Mozilla Information Trust Initiative (MITI).
 The +MITI would serve as a collective effort to develop products, research, and community-based solutions to combat the effects of filter bubbles and the proliferation of fake news.
 Mozilla's Open Innovation team leads the initiative, striving to combat misinformation, with a specific focus on the product with regards to literacy, research and creative interventions.